jandot/aerts-exercises-leipzig/Databases/databases.md

 What happens here?

 * Both the snps and genotypes tables are referenced in the FROM clause.
 * In the SELECT clause, we tell the query what columns to return.
-We prepend the column names with the table name, to know what column we actually mean (snps.id is a different column from individuals.id).
+We **prepend the column names with the table name**, to know what column we actually mean (snps.id is a different column from individuals.id).
-* In the WHERE clause, we actually provide the link between the 2 tables: the value for snp_id in the genotypes table should correspond with the id column in the snps table.
+* **In the WHERE clause, we actually provide the link between the 2 tables**: the value for snp_id in the genotypes table should correspond with the id column in the snps table.
 What do you think would happen if we wouldn't provide this WHERE clause?
 How many records would be returned?

 Having to type the table names in front of the column names can become tiresome.
-We can however create aliases like this:
+We can however create **aliases** like this:

 ```
 SELECT s.accession, g.genotype_amb FROM snps s, genotypes g WHERE s.id = g.snp_id;